 The second change to the Rule prohibits a party from impeaching a criminal defendant's character for truthfulness when the defendant's hearsay statements (or statements defined as not hearsay under Rule 801(d)(2)(C)(D), or (E)) are offered against that party and the defendant has not affirmatively placed character for truthfulness before the factfinder.
 For example, in a conspiracy prosecution of multiple defendants, one defendant's out-of-court statement is potentially admissible against other defendants under Rule 801(d)(2)(E).
-If the defendants against whom the statements are offered are allowed to impeach the defendant, even though that defendant has done nothing to inject character into the case and may have decided not to testify for fear of impeachment.
+If the defendants against whom the statements are offered are allowed to impeach the defendant/hearsay declarant with convictions or bad acts, the jury may well be prejudiced against that defendant, even though that defendant has done nothing to inject character into the case and may have decided not to testify for fear of impeachment.
 A rule prohibiting impeachment of the defendant-declarant's character for truthfulness will protect that defendant's right to refuse to testify.